 Step 3.
 Select "What's using this file?" from the menu.

 Step 4.
-A list of processes will be displayed.
-You can select the "End task" button to terminate the process.
+A list of processes will be shown.
+You can select the "End task" button to close the selected process.

-The "File in use, the action can't be completed because the file is open" error is a common error message that can occur for various reasons.
-The most likely cause is that another program uses the file you're trying to access.
-You'll need to stop all the background processes with Task Manager to fix this error.
+The "File in use, the action can't be completed because the file is open" error is a common issue that can occur for various reasons, often due to another program using the file you're trying to access.
+To fix this, you'll need to stop all background processes using the Task Manager.

 Step 1.
 Open Task Manager by pressing CTRL+ALT+DEL.